-*LOCAL AUTHORITY GRANT AND CHILDCARE VOUCHERS: For children under 5 years of age on the first day of the month in which a term begins, the fees shown above will be reduced by the amount of the Local Authority Grant (otherwise known as the Early Education and Childcare Place or Nursery Education Grant) (£810 for the Summer Term 2017) paid by the local authority to the school.
+*LOCAL AUTHORITY GRANT AND CHILDCARE VOUCHERS: For children under 5 years of age on the first day of the month in which a term begins, the fees shown above will be reduced by the amount of the Local Authority Grant (otherwise known as the Early Education Childcare Place funding or Nursery Education Grant) (£930 for the Autumn Term 2017) paid by the local authority to the school.
 Because the administration of the Local Authority Grant scheme by a school is a complex burden, not all schools participate in the scheme but Prospect House chooses to do so as a service to the parents of our youngest children.
 How much longer the school will continue to do this cannot be guaranteed, although the school intends to continue to participate in the scheme for as long as reasonably possible.
-Where such grant is paid to the school, the actual fees payable to the school by parents for the Summer Term 2017 are therefore £1,980 (Scheme M) or £1,925 (Scheme T) for a child in the Nursery attending mornings only, and £4,770 (Scheme M) or £4,660 (Scheme T) for a child in the Nursery attending all day and for a child in Reception.
+Where such grant is paid to the school, the actual fees payable to the school by parents for the Autumn Term 2017 are therefore £1,965 (Scheme M) or £1,910 (Scheme T) for a child in the Nursery attending mornings only, and £4,860 (Scheme M) or £4,750 (Scheme T) for a child in the Nursery attending all day and for a child in Reception.

-The school accepts most companies’ childcare vouchers in part payment of the fees to the end of the term in which the child attains age 5.
-It expects also to be able to accept payments under the government’s tax-free childcare scheme to be introduced, from September 2017.
+The school accepts most companies’ childcare vouchers.
+It expects also to be able to accept payments under the government’s tax-free childcare scheme to be introduced from September 2017.

 Charges for optional subjects, clubs etc